-Other requirements to meet by those seeking to obtain citizenship by investment in Italy through this scheme are:
+Other requirements to meet by those seeking to obtain a residence permit by investment in Italy through this scheme are:

 - at least 15% of the annual costs or turnover (whichever has the greater value) must be directed to research and development (R&D) activities;